BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Processing and Compilation of Training Datasets

 where $x_i \in \mathbb{R}$ and $y_i \in \mathbb{R}$ denote the easting and northing coordinates at ping $i$, $\psi_i$ and $\theta_i$ are the yaw and pitch rotations at ping $i$, $h \in \mathbb{R}$ is the altitude at ping $i$, $n$ is the number of bins inside ping $i$, and $r \in \mathbb{R}$ is the slant resolution.
 The pitch $\theta_i$ angle helps determine the width and the offset geographical coordinates of the SSS ping, since a pitching movement will cause the SSS pulses to travel further away.

-The top-left, top-right, bottom-right and bottom-left bins of an SSS tile (composed of multiple pings) can be used to calculate the bounds of the spatial footprint of the SSS on the seabed via Equations \ref{eq:sonar_footprint_x} and \ref{eq:sonar_footprint_y}.
+The top-left, top-right, bottom-right and bottom-left bins of an SSS tile (composed of multiple pings) can be used to calculate the bounds of the spatial footprint of the SSS on the seabed via Eq.~(\ref{eq:sonar_footprint_x}) and Eq.~(\ref{eq:sonar_footprint_y}).

 Similarly, the geographical coordinates $\mathbf{p}^W \in \mathbb{R}^3$ of the projection of a pixel $\mathbf{p}^I \in \mathbb{R}^2$ of an image on the seabed are determined by:

 where $\mathbf{K}$ denotes the camera intrinsic matrix, ${}^w\mathbf{T}_c$ represents the transformation matrix from the world to camera frame.
 Both the intrinsic and extrinsic matrices are required for this operation, and are stored inside a .json file.
 This camera calibration metadata file contains dictionary objects where each entry corresponds to a distinct ROS Bag recording.
 Each dictionary entry stores the ROS topic name and the intrinsic and extrinsic parameters of the left and right cameras used during the optical surveys.